Training and Education

 If you have additional opportunities or announcements to share, please contact us.

-The Emergency Manager 1 course is an academic program consisting of 80-hours of classroom education, with one 3-hour session each week and four 8-hour weekend sessions delivered over the course of four months.
-Students complete a total of 134 hours of coursework between classroom lectures, homework assignments, and quizzes/exams.
+The Emergency Manager 1 course is an academic program consisting of 80-hours of instructor-led education, with one 3-hour session each week and four 8-hour weekend sessions delivered over the course of four months.
+Students complete a total of 140 hours of coursework between lectures, homework assignments, and quizzes/exams.
 The course provides entry-level academic and practical training for individuals aspiring to enter the emergency management profession or those who seek to refine their current knowledge and skills.

 The Training and Exercise Bureau develops, administers, coordinates, and assesses statewide training relevant to counterterrorism, preparedness, and intelligence gathering, analysis, and sharing.